tzero86/tzero86-bits/content/posts/alfred_writeup.md

 {and-we-finally-get-the-flag-value}

 ```
 Well, we made it this far.
 We were able to exploit a Jenkins project/job and we managed to get a reverse shell successfully.
-With this we can mark Question #3 as completed and we can  also answer the question number 4.
+With this we can mark Question #3 as completed and we can  also answer question number 4.

 > As it turns out we didn't need any **GoBuster** scans.
 They returned nothing useful anyways.
 However, we still we managed to get the initial access and it never hurts to do some extra enumeration.